Oahu Circle Tour with Go Hawaii Tours

 The circle tour itself was good.
 I liked the variety of stops around the island, and I loved seeing turtles.
 Our tour guide was informative about different parts of the island, but did tell us some strange stories, which may or may not have been true.

 Also, this tour is family friendly, but who in their right mind takes their infant on an 8-hour tour on a crowded bus?
 The baby was grumpy and cried and screamed.
 And it totally wasn’t his fault.
-The bus was hot and sticky and there was no where for him to nap.
+The bus was hot and sticky and there was nowhere for him to nap.
 This was probably the worst thing about our day.
+If we wanted to do another tour, I’d probably visit somewhere like Jettly Private Jets and see if I can charter a plane.
+Not only would this be shorter and more comfortable for the baby, but we would literally see the island from a completely different angle: above!

 Other than the baby, this was a very engaging, active, and fun tour.
 It’s a great way to tour the island without the hassle of trying to figure out what to see or how to get there!